rlewkowicz/docker-mediawiki-stack/README.md

 ###Known Issues and Todos:
 * Architecturally the platform should be sound.
 There’s basic tests for most of the jenkins jobs, but the whole thing has not undergone extensive testing yet.
-* The nginx ssl portion should be good, but I haven’t been able to toss an ssl in there yet.
 * Programmatically things need to be tightened and cleaned.
-Some of the Jenkins files could use some refactoring and the main bash script is pretty cancerous.
-My editor likes to unifiy tabs and spaces and not tell me.
-It shows up in github lol.
 * Every once in awhile the database will not give remote permissions to all containers.
 I think this has to do with at time initialization of mariadb and whether or not name resolution has been completed within docker.
 I think I resolved this.
-* I’ll be adding cassandra and restbase for scalability before too long.

 ###The Sauce